How to ‘Do the Ring’

 Why?
 Well, it’s a nicer town, less crowded and with good pubs and some truly exceptional restaurants.
 Plus it gives you easy access to the Ring of Beara as well as the Ring of Kerry.

-But the main reason is because it means that when you set out on your tour of the Ring of Kerry – which is something of a “must do” – your timing will be a little different that of most others on the same circuit and consequently you will be less bothered by the traffic and crowds that build up on the route – especially in high season.
+But the main reason is because it means that when you set out on your tour of the Ring of Kerry your timing will be a little different that of most others on the same circuit and consequently you will be less bothered by the traffic and crowds that build up on the route, especially in high season.

-Most tours leave Killarney between 8.30am and 10.00am – if you leave Kenmare at about 10.00am, after a leisurely breakfast, you will be at least an hour or so behind the worst of the crowd as you travel around the Ring.
+Most tours leave Killarney between 8.30am and 10.00am – if you leave Kenmare at about 10.00am, after a leisurely breakfast, you will be at least an hour or so behind the crowd as you travel around the Ring and there will be fewer people at each stop.
+It will be MUCH more enjoyable.

 We strongly recommend you follow this advice.
 If you are staying in Killarney this tour is easily adapted due to its circular nature, but again, leave late, let the crowds move ahead and you’ll have a much more pleasant experience.

-The video above will give you a good taste for what lies ahead!
+The video below will give you a good taste for what lies ahead!

 Kenmare (A) is a small and attractive town, set on a deep bay between the Macgillcuddy Reeks to the north and the Caha Mountains to the east, a situation that gives it its Irish name, Neidin, which means “little nest”.

-A feature of Kenmare is its colourfully painted houses and shops, and there are several very good craft and gift shops in the town.
+A feature of Kenmare, as with many towns and villages in South East Ireland, is the colourfully painted houses and shops, and there are several very good craft and gift shops in the town selling goods that are made locally and are a bit different to the usual gift shop fare.

 Moll’s Gap & Ladies View

-On the journey from Kenmare to Killarney you will pass through the Killarney National Park on a journey that takes you on steep and narrow roads through Ireland’s highest mountain range, the Macgillicuddy Reeks.
+On the journey from Kenmare to Killarney you will pass through the Killarney National Park on a journey that takes you on steep and narrow roads, with magnificent views, through Ireland’s highest mountain range, the Macgillicuddy Reeks.

 By evening crowds returning to Killarney will throng this place, but it is much less crowded in the morning and you will have plenty of time to pause along the way to take in the magnificent views.

-At Moll’s Gap (B) the unusually rounded shapes of the mountains were formed by glacial movement many millions of years ago.
-You may see some of the hardy and resilient local sheep here – they seem to be able to live on nothing!
+At Moll’s Gap (B) you get a good view of the unusually rounded shapes of the mountains, formed by glacial movement many millions of years ago.
+You will see, if you haven’t already, some of the hardy and resilient local Kerry hill sheep here – they cling to the mountain side at impossible angles and seem able to thrive on nothing!

-At Ladies View (C) you have a panoramic view of the Lakes of Killarney, probably one of the most beautiful sights in Ireland – photographs don’t really do it justice.
-Though the large gift shop at Ladies View is less than sympathetic to its surroundings it does offer a wide range of good value items.
+At Ladies View (C) there is a panoramic view of the Lakes of Killarney, probably one of the most beautiful sights in Ireland – photographs never really do it justice.
+Though the large gift shop at Ladies View is less than sympathetic to its surroundings it does offer a wide range of good value items and has decent coffee.

-As waterfalls go, Torc Waterfall (D) is quite small, but, even among waterfalls, size isn’t everything!
+As waterfalls go, Torc Waterfall (D) is quite small, but, certainly among waterfalls, size isn’t everything.

-In wet weather it is loud and spectacular, in dry times less so, but it’s still worth stopping and climbing to the top.
-The water all comes from the wonderfully named “Devil’s Punch Bowl” and falls 70 ft. over huge rocks into Muckross Lake.
+In wet weather it is loud and spectacular as water rushes down from the wonderfully named “Devil’s Punch Bowl” and tumbles over huge rocks into Muckross Lake 70 feet below.

-Kilorglin (F) is home to one of Ireland’s oldest and most unusual festivals.
+Kilorglin (G) is home to one of Ireland’s oldest and most unusual festivals.

 Each August during Puck Fair a wild mountain goat is crowned King Puck and elevated to a high perch where he overlooks three days of raucous celebration.

-The fair dates back at least 400 years though it is probably much older and almost certainly has a pagan origin.
+The fair certainly dates back at least 400 years but it is believed to have existed in some from much earlier than that and almost certainly has a pagan origin.
+If you arrive at fair time, you’ll find a town heaving with people and a large horse selling event in progress.

 Glenbeigh & the Kerry Bog Village

-Behind the Red Fox pub in just outside Glenbeigh (G) is the Kerry Bog Village where traditional cottage dwellings have been restored and give an excellent view of life in days gone by.
+Behind the Red Fox pub in just outside Glenbeigh (H) is the Kerry Bog Village where traditional cottage dwellings have been restored and give an excellent view of life in days gone by.

 Traditional tools used on the bog are on display, but the most interesting aspect of a visit here is a chance to see some Kerry Bog Ponies.